 Apply to Westmont International Students

 Non-US citizens accepted for admission need a Certificate of Eligibility for Non-Immigrant Status Form (I-20) to apply for the F-1 Visa (Student Visa).
-An I-20 is issued to accepted students once the college has received a confirmation deposit.
-Please submit the 2017-2018 Certification of Finance form to demonstrate proof of funding.
+An I-20 is issued to admitted students after the college has received the Certification of Finances demonstrating proof of funding and a confirmation deposit.

-International students may receive up to $21,000 in merit-based scholarship aid.
+International students may receive up to $25,000 in merit-based scholarship aid.
 Applicants are also eligible to apply for departmental aid: athletic (based on coach’s assessment), music, art, theatre and cultural diversity.
 Students may also work on campus.
-Please also submit the College Board International Student Certification of Finances.
+Please also submit the Certification of Finances form.